Rachel Carson’s Cottage at the Edge of the Sea

 Photos in downloadable forms at the end of this post…

-The Rachel Carson Homestead Association (RCHA) Rachel’s birthplace and home for her first 22 years, reserved the cottage for one week next summer – seven full days from July 14-July 21, 2018, only 100 chances to win a week with a public drawing at the Homestead on December 31st.
+The Rachel Carson Homestead Association (RCHA) Rachel’s birthplace and home for her first 22 years, reserved the cottage for one week next summer – seven full days from July 13-July 20, 2019, only 100 chances to win a week with a public drawing at the Homestead on February 10, 2019 at 1 p.m. or earlier when all chances are sold.
 Proceeds support RCHA operations and programs.
 The cottage has 6 beds in 4 bedrooms, 2 baths, an equipped kditchen, outdoor grill, screened porch, western-facing deck from which to view glowing sunsets, paths to the ocean, and granite outcrops with sandy tide pools.
 It is fully furnished, including pillows and blankets.
 Wi-fi, cable-tv and additional services are not provided.
 The pine-paneled rooms have picture windows to the sea and sunsets evoking Carson’s sense of wonder with ability to imagine the genesis of oceans, evolution of living creatures, and her awe in the face of such majesty and mystery.
 Nearby attractions include Boothbay Harbor and Ocean Harbor, whale-watching and puffin trips, kayak and bicycle rentals, Atlantic white-sided dolphins, quaint and cozy shops, cottages – or complete solitude at any time!

-See photos in this attachment or one-page 2018_Cottage_Raffle_announcement_post
+See additional photos in this attachment or one-page 2018_Cottage_Raffle_announcement_post

 And Bob Musil’s essay about his recent visit…